ess-dmsc/ad-kafka-interface/m-epics-ADPluginKafka/ADPluginKafka_README.md

 Note that the EEE make file assumes that librdkafka is installed in the standard location (i.e. `/usr/local/`).
 If this is not the case, the file `EEEmakefile` will have to be modified so that the variables `LIBRDKAFKA_LIB_PATH` and `LIBRDKAFKA_INC_PATH`  point to the locations of the library and header files.

-####Running an example IOC using the ESS EPICS Environment
+#### Running an example IOC using the ESS EPICS Environment
 A simple example illustrating how the plugin works is provided in the `m-epics-ADPluginKafka/startup` directory.
 When the plugin is installed:

 * `cd` to `m-epics-ADPluginKafka/startup`.
-* Run the startup script: `iocsh -r ADPluginKafka,1.0-BETA -c "requireSnippet(ADPluginKafka_demo.cmd)"`.
+* Run the startup script: `iocsh -r ADPluginKafka,1.0.0-BETA -c "requireSnippet(ADPluginKafka_demo.cmd)"`.

-The example now also makes the PV:s available through pvAccess (EPICS v4).
-It is possible that pvAccess is blocked on your development machine, in which case the following commands can be used to remove all firewall rules:

-    sudo iptables -F INPUT
-    sudo iptables -F FORWARD

-###Compiling and running the driver in a standard EPICS installation
+### Compiling and running the driver in a standard EPICS installation
 The steps shown here worked on the development machine but has been tested nowhere else.

 1. Copy the `m-epics-ADPluginKafka` directory to your `$(EPICS_MODULES_PATH)/areaDetector` directory.